A Brief History of El Paso

 Two Dr. John M. Purdy DDS Locations Right in El Paso, TX

 We love serving the people of El Paso and helping them achieve their dental health goals.
 Whether that means essential preventative dentistry through regular cleaning appointments, something more advanced like dental implants, or even emergency treatments in the case of an injury, we look forward to being your partners in lifelong dental health.
-Check this map if you need directions to our practice.
+Check this map if you need directions to our McRae practice and this map for our Mesa practice.

 If you are unsure whether your situation is considered a dental emergency, do not hesitate to contact us anyway.
 We quickly diagnose and determine the gravity of the problem and treat you according to your emergency needs promptly.
 Sometimes life happens, and there are just times when dental care is immediately needed.
 In these times, an emergency dentist is who you need to call.